jatanRT/eprscope/README.md

 as well as several other software platforms like the *MS Office* and/or *Orgin/SigmaPlot/Igor* which are often applied in the EPR processing/analysis workflow.
-Therefore, the `{eprscope}` tries to reduce such many steps/programs if the above-mentioned software combination would be adopted.
+Therefore, the `{eprscope}` tries to reduce such many steps/programs.
 In order to achieve the goal it uses superior power of the open source
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />
 ecosystem that combines data processing, analysis and great scientific